pruizf/anja/README.md

 For more detailed usage, the modules can be used independently as long as the input requirements are respected.

-Each module has a help file, that can be accessed with the `-h` option: `module_name -h`
+Each module has a help file, that can be accessed with the `-h` option: `python module_name -h`

 For instance, the help file for `run_anja.py` is the following: